 Now my little thrifted set of dishwasher dead vintage Pyrex bowls has been revived and looks awesome on my shelf.
-One thing I noticed: the oil didn’t make a difference on white pieces with coloured pattern (like my butterprint fridgies) - the best results were on solid pieces or those with a lot of colour (like my bowl above).
+One thing I noticed: the coconut oil didn’t make a difference on white pieces with coloured pattern (like butterprint) – the best results were on solid pieces or those with a lot of colour, like my set of turquoise bowls:

-How to Clean Baked on Grease + Grime from Vintage Pyrex
+How to Clean Baked on Grease + Grime from Vintage Pyrex?

-I found a turquoise snowflake space saver at a local antique shop for a steal ($6!), but it was in rough shape with caked on grime that was burned into every nook and cranny.
+I found a turquoise snowflake space saver at a local antique shop for a steal ($6!), but it was in rough shape with caked on grime that was burned into every nook and cranny:

 UPDATE: After some fellow collectors and commenters (see below) suggested it, I tried oven cleaner for that really baked-on-won’t-scrub-off grime.
 Here are the details, but, long story short, it worked really well!
 I just popped the offending Pyrex into a bag, sprayed some cleaner on, and tied the bag shut.
-I let it soak and then rinsed it off before giving it a good, soapy wash.
+I let it soak for a few hours and then rinsed it off before giving it a good, soapy wash.
 The grease slide right off as I washed it!
 I did hear from one person who said oven cleaner left a hazy film on her Pyrex, so my recommendations are to experiment on very badly damaged pieces (maybe even do a spot test), and start by only applying the oven cleaner for 15 minutes.

 Looking for more cleaning tips?